 The simple answer?
 Taste.
 Freshly roasted and ground coffee is the apoapsis of the delicious coffee orbit.

 Consider a freshly baked loaf of bread you pick from a baker’s.
 You take it home and cut a slice.
 It’s still slightly warm, it feel soft and fluffy, you take in that fresh-from-the-oven bread smell.
 Mmmmm… Now contrast that with a week old half-eaten store-bought loaf that’s been sitting in your kitchen for a week.

-The difference between fresh and stale coffee is not quite as dramatic as that but it’s still there.
-Fresh coffee just tastes better.
-And once you start to become a bit smarter about your coffee bean choices you’ll notice a big change in what’s in your cup.
+You might think that the difference between fresh and stale coffee is not quite as dramatic as that.
+You’d be surprised.
+Fresh coffee tastes 10x better and brings out the kind of raspberry or hazelnut notes that the majority of coffee drinkers aren’t even aware of!
 Making the change to buying freshly roasted beans is probably the number one thing most people can do to improve their coffee making at home.

 If you’re already grinding your own coffee fresh – you are, aren’t you? – then don’t mess the whole thing up by buying stale old grocery store beans!